 What can students expect from the Christian Union?
 A chance to meet together, pray together, have fun and learn about journeying with Jesus through His word and prayer.

-Apolgetics at Trinity
+Apologetics at Trinity

-The Christian Union also has an 'Apologetics' branch which meets weekly and discusses big issues relating to the defence of the Christian faith.
+The Christian Union also has an 'Apologetics' branch that meets weekly and discusses big issues relating to the defence of the Christian faith.
 The Apologetics Team host lunchtime talks for the school including talks based upon 'How can a loving God allow suffering?' and 'Does God stop me from having fun?'.
 A mixed panel of guest speakers and students host these talks.

 Our last Christian Union lunchtime event took place on Wednesday 4th December - where we invited Jeremy Marshall to come and talk to us about his latest book 'Beyond the Big C' which chronicles Jeremy’s extraordinary relationship with cancer and, more than anything, his extraordinary relationship with the person who promises life beyond the prognosis.
 The essence of Jeremy’s story was that despite the sickness and disease present in the world, a life lived in light of Christ’s death on the cross, means there is hope for the future no matter what.